 In May 2021, we incorporated Amerant SPV.
-As we seek to innovate, address customer needs and compete in a fast changing and competitive environment, our Company is looking to partner with fintech and specialty finance companies that are developing cutting edge solutions and products and have the potential to improve our products and services to help our clients achieve their goals in a fast changing world.
-From time to time, the Company may evaluate select opportunities to invest and acquire non-controlling interests, through Amerant SPV, in companies it partners with, or may acquire non-controlling interests of fintech and specialty finance companies that the Company believes will be strategic or accretive.
+As we seek to innovate, address customer needs and compete in a fast changing and competitive environment, we evaluate opportunities to partner with fintech and specialty finance companies that are developing cutting edge solutions and products and have the potential to improve our products and services to help our clients achieve their goals in a fast changing world.
+From time to time, the Company has evaluated select opportunities to invest and acquire non-controlling interests, through Amerant SPV, in companies it partners with, or may acquire non-controlling interests of fintech and specialty finance companies that the Company believes will be strategic or accretive.
 In addition, through Amerant SPV, we may also invest in companies and funds that invest in technology companies that are developing solutions aimed at allowing financial institutions and community banks to more effectively compete and serve their customers.
-At December 31, 2023 and 2022, the Company's equity and non-equity investments through Amerant SPV totaled \$7.3 million and \$7.6 million, respectively.
-In 2023, the Company recorded an impairment charge of \$2.0 million related to an equity investment carried at cost which are included in other assets in the consolidated balance sheets.
+At December 31, 2024, the Company's equity investments through Amerant SPV totaled \$8.2 million.